-XVIII.
-HHA's Adoption of HUD's Across-the Board Waivers Due to COVID-19 accordance with HUD's PIH notice 2020-13, pursuant to the memorandum dated October 7, 2020, from Robin Walls, Vice President of HCVP to Mark Thiele, Interim President & CEO."
-Currently, HHA's adoption of HUD's across-the-board waivers (described below) expire on 12/31/2020.
-If at anytime HUD extends the expiration date of these waivers, HHA proposes maintaining the authority to use these waivers through any future expiration date established by HUD in future notice(s), if applicable.
+HHA's Adoption of HUD's Across-the Board Waivers Due to COVID-19

+On October 20, 2020, HHA's Board of Commissioners passed Resolution No. 3199.
+The resolution states, "That the Houston Housing Authority Board of Commissioners authorizes the Interim President & CEO to negotiate, execute and make necessary changes and corrections to fully implement HUD waivers in accordance with HUD's PIH notice 2020 13, pursuant to the memorandum dated October 7, 2020, from Robin Walls, Vice President of HCVP to Mark Thiele, Interim President & CEO."
+Currently, HHA's adoption of HUD's across the board waivers (described below) expire on 12/31/2020.
+If at any time HUD extends the expiration date of these waivers, HHA proposes maintaining the authority to use these waivers through any future expiration date established by HUD in future notice(s), if applicable.